 - The first commandment is that we worship “no other gods.”
 We are to fear, love, and trust in God alone above all other people and things.
 Sin is a refusal to trust in the one true God who has revealed himself in the Bible.

 - The second commandment teaches us to worship the right God in the right way.
 That way is set down for us also in the Bible.

-- The third commandment shows us that God’s holy name matters.
+- The third command shows us that God’s holy name matters.
 The Lord’s Prayer reminds us of this when we pray, Hallowed be thy name.
-God’s name is sacred, and he is not only to be worshiped but also revered.
+God’s name is sacred, and he is not only to be worshipped but also revered.

 - The fourth commandment reminds us that we are only human.
 We need to hit the pause button on our life movie and reset it by sitting under the preaching of the Word.
 It’s not our story—it’s His.
 We are to attend the public ministry of the word often and make use of this for our sanctification.
 We also get to rest one day in seven.

 - The fifth commandment is all about respect.
 For our parents, yes, but also for all whom God has placed in authority over us.
 This includes governments, bosses, and people in our lives who deserve our respect and obedience.

 - The sixth command forbids unjust killing, and it goes even further by requiring our inner motives to seek the good and welfare of our neighbor.
 Jesus says that hatred is murder.
 If we want to please the Lord, we should regard our neighbor as sacred—cherishing other people as we would ourselves.